ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-hello-world.md

 If you are not using VS code run the `cargo run --bin hello` command from the `nrf52-code/usb-app` folder.

+> __NOTE:__ Recent version of the nRF52840-DK have flash-read-out protection to stop people dumping the contents of flash on an nRF52 they received pre-programmed, so if you have problems immediately after first plugging your board in, see [this page](./nrf52-tools.md#setup-check).
+>
-> NOTE if you run into an error along the lines of "Debug power request failed" retry the operation and the error should disappear
+> If you run into an error along the lines of "Debug power request failed" retry the operation and the error should disappear.

 The `usb-app` package has been configured to cross-compile applications to the ARM Cortex-M architecture and then run them using the `probe-rs` custom Cargo runner.
 The `probe-rs` tool will load and run the embedded application on the microcontroller and collect logs from the microcontroller.